zpscott/dagger/users-guide.md

 ```

 Any module with an accessible default constructor can be elided as the builder
 will construct an instance automatically if none is set.
+And for any module
+whose `@Provides` methods are all static, the implementation doesn't need an
-If all dependencies
+instance at all.
+If all dependencies can be constructed without the user
-can be constructed in that manner, the generated implementation will also have a
+creating a dependency instance, then the generated implementation will also
-`create()` method that can be used to get a new instance without having to deal
+have a `create()` method that can be used to get a new instance without having
-with the builder.
+to deal with the builder.

 ```java
 CoffeeShop coffeeShop = DaggerCoffeeShop.create();